Be the one to help save a life

 • Or call 911 immediately.

 World Suicide Prevention Day is observed each year to help raise awareness around suicide and suicide prevention.
-Suicide is complicated and tragic, and it is preventable.
+Suicide is a leading cause of death in the United States, but it is preventable.

 Know the warning signs

-The subject of suicide can carry a heavy stigma, which often makes it a taboo topic.
+If you’re worried about a loved one, the subject of suicide may be difficult to discuss.
 That’s why it’s so important to understand, recognize and talk about the warning signs:

 • Talking about wanting to die or to kill themselves.